Essential Financial Formulas 2025

 Determines the required retirement corpus while taking expected returns and inflation into account.

-Annual Expense Current annual living cost
+LC Current annual living cost

 i Expected inflation rate